 I am not a certified aromatherapy practitioner.
 I don’t sell any particular brand of essential oils.
 But I’ve used essential oils for over 35 years, effectively, and with appropriate cautions.
 I’ve used herbal remedies on my farm and used herbs in my business as a soap maker and maker of tinctures and healing balms, for 25 of those 35 years.
 I’ve freely shared this knowledge one on one with my clients and with you through my blog, my newsletter, and my e-books.
 I can tell you honestly, you don’t need to rely on any particular brand of essential oil to gain the benefits that God placed in plants for healing and rejuvenation.
 And you don’t need an oil collection of 30 different essential oils to gain all the benefits that essential oils can bring you for health, wellness, and joy, although if you want to collect essential oils on a large scale, I have no problem with that.

-Anyone who tells you that only one brand of essential oils are safe and effective or that one brand is more safe and effective than another brand is selling you a crock of “snake oil”.
-And any company that doesn’t give you an opportunity to purchase your essential oils in larger bottles, 30 ml, 100 ml or even 500 ml sizes, forcing you to purchase your oils on a monthly basis, is charging you too much for the privilege of buying from them.
+Anyone who tells you that only one brand of essential oils is safe and effective or that one brand is more safe and effective than another brand is selling you a crock of “snake oil”.
+And any company that doesn’t allow you to purchase your essential oils in larger bottles, 30 ml, 100 ml or even 500 ml sizes, forcing you to purchase your oils monthly, is charging you too much for the privilege of buying from them.
 If you’ve gotten into a multi-level marketing plan like this, let me show you a better way.
 You can thank me later.

 Essential Oils for business